George McAfee: Professional career

-McAfee was the second overall pick in the first round of the 1940 NFL Draft.
+McAfee was selected by the Philadelphia Eagles with the second overall pick of the 1940 NFL draft.
+On February 15, 1940, McAfee and Joe Mihal were traded to the Chicago Bears for Russ Thompson and Milt Trost.
 Nicknamed "One-Play McAfee", he was known for explosive speed; he ran a 100-yard dash in 9.7 seconds.
 In his first professional game, McAfee returned a punt for a 75-yard touchdown with 30 seconds to play to beat the Brooklyn Dodgers.
 Later in his rookie season, he ran back a kickoff for 93 yards and threw a touchdown pass to help the Bears win over their rival, the Green Bay Packers.
 In the final game of the season, the 1940 NFL championship game, McAfee returned an interception for a 34-yard touchdown during the 73–0 victory over the Washington Redskins.

 His second year in the League, 1941, was a banner year for McAfee: he led the league with a 7.3 rushing yards per carry while scoring a league-high 12 touchdowns in an 11-game season.
 While his rushing yardage totals seem modest by today's standards, he had to share the backfield with other outstanding running backs, such as Hugh Gallarneau, Norm Standlee, and Bill Osmanski, as well as Hall of Fame quarterback Sid Luckman.
 Known for his versatility, in 1941 his 12-touchdown total consisted of six by rushing, three receiving, one by punt return, one by kickoff return, and one by interception return, all while helping the Chicago Bears to their second straight NFL league championship over the New York Giants.
 That season, his 31.6 yards per punt return also set a franchise record that still stands.

 Following his All-pro 1941 season, McAfee entered the Navy in World War II, returning for three games each in 1945 and 1946.
 He played four more seasons in the NFL, becoming more of a return specialist, especially after a disastrous 11-fumble season in 1948.
 In 1948 and 1950 he led the NFL in punt returns (30 for a league-leading 417 yards in 1948, 33 in 1950).
 In his final professional game, a division-round loss to the Los Angeles Rams, McAfee had six punt returns for 79 yards, setting the Bears' playoff franchise record for most returns in a game, and most yards and yards per return in a game, single post-season, and post-season career (a total of seven franchise records).